786.1877.Autumn — overlooked my Knitting —

 For resembling (That resemble) Me —

-In Stanza 1, I prefer ED’s original words.
-In Stanza 2 I much prefer her alternates.
+In Stanza 1, I prefer ED’s original words, but I much prefer her alternate word and phrase in Stanza 2.

-P.S.2.
-In contrast to American grammar, British grammar logically places commas outside quote marks unless they logically belong inside, my preference also, e.g., “Master”, in explication.
+PS2: In contrast to American grammar, British grammar logically places commas outside quote marks unless they logically belong inside, which is my preference also.
+An example is [“Master”,] in the last paragraph of the above explication.